What's causing your debt—and why you should get it under control

 You may know taking on too much debt can result in a lower credit score, home foreclosures, and the repossession of cars and other belongings.
 But did you know poor finances can affect your health, too?

-According to a 2022 survey by the American Psychological Association (APA), 66 percent of Americans feel stressed about money.
-Financial concerns like excess debt can affect one’s general health by:
+Most people in the U.S. feel stressed about money, according to surveys by the American Psychological Association (APA).
+Financial concerns like excess debt can affect one’s general health in the following ways.

-• Increasing daily stress: Not only can everyday stress contribute to depression and anxiety, but it’s also been linked to cardiovascular issues (such as heart attack, stroke, and high blood pressure), as well as problems with the gastrointestinal, endocrine, respiratory, nervous, and reproductive systems.
+Not only can everyday stress contribute to depression and anxiety, it’s been linked to cardiovascular issues (such as heart attack, stroke, and high blood pressure), as well as problems with the gastrointestinal, endocrine, respiratory, nervous, and reproductive systems.

-• Affecting relationships: Money is a common cause of conflict in relationships, and in a 2021 survey, 73 percent of Americans reported it being a source of tension.
-Conflict in a relationship can increase stress levels, which may strain the cardiovascular, nervous, digestive, and endocrine systems.
+Money is a common cause of conflict in relationships, and many couples report it as a central source of tension.
+Conflict with a partner can increase stress levels, which may strain the cardiovascular, nervous, digestive, and endocrine systems.

 The bottom line?
 Avoiding too much debt can set you up for a solid financial future—and help protect your mental, emotional, and physical health.
 The key is to develop an attainable, sustainable financial plan that can help you keep your money goals on track.